Click here to watch an informative video about the OBH Council and the Wilderness Therapy Symposium!

 The founding programs realized the advantage of uniting to promote program standards and excellence and thus the OBH Council was founded.

-Today, the organization and its member programs have been instrumental in raising the bar for wilderness treatment, facilitating research on the efficacy of wilderness treatment for adolescents, and in promoting the industry.
+Today, the organization and its member programs have been instrumental in raising the bar for outdoor behavioral healthcare, facilitating research on the efficacy of wilderness and other outdoor behavioral treatments for adolescents and adults, and in promoting the field as a whole.

 What is Outdoor Behavioral Healthcare ?